baowuyu/linkedge-websocket-sdk-c/doc/linkedge_websocket_protocol.md

 - Reply
 ```
-msgId: Message number，the number request command is the same
+msgId: Message number, the same with the number request command
 code： Reply results, detailed in the instructions of each command
 payload： Reply payload
 ```